Southern euro zone yields fall as Greek deal on track, yuan stable

 The European Central Bank’s preferred measure of the market’s long-term inflation expectations stabilised at low levels.
 The five-year, five-year breakeven forward , which measures where markets expect 2025 inflation forecasts to be in 2020, traded flat at 1.68 percent, having fallen to below 1.64 percent last week to hit its lowest levels since the end of March.

-One-year inflation swaps also stabilised at levels seen before the ECB began its trillion-euro bond-buying stimulus programme on March 9.
-They held at 0.1 percent, after flirting with 1 percent as recently as June.
+One-year inflation swaps also stabilised at levels seen before the ECB launched its trillion euro bond-buying stimulus programme on March 9.
+They held at 0.1 percent, having been flirting with 1 percent as recently as June.

-Greek markets rallied, shrugging off prospects of further political instability.
-Senior ministers suggested the government may call a confidence vote following a rebellion among the Syriza party’s lawmakers over the bailout terms.
+Greek markets rallied strongly, shrugging off prospects of further political instability.
+Senior ministers suggested the government may call a confidence vote following a rebellion amongst the Syriza party’s lawmakers over the bailout terms.

-Greek two-year yields fell more than 2 percentage points to just over 10.69 percent.
-Ten-year yields dropped half a point to 9.12 percent.
+Greek two-year yields fell almost 2 percentage points to just over 11 percent, while 10-year yields dropped half a point to 9.12 percent.

 Although yields were at their lowest since February, their levels were still characteristic of a distressed debt market.